|

 Ownership

-work and ownership can be inherited.
-If you create a work in the course
+and ownership can be inherited.
+If you create a work in the course of

-of employment, the copyright belongs to your employer unless there is
+employment, the copyright belongs to your employer unless there is an

 from the owner or royalty payments may be paid through performing rights